The Architects of Rubuguri

 He showed me the teacher’s office, a space so cramped that educators have barely enough room to move while preparing lessons and grading papers.
 He also showed me the boarding room, which serves as a vital sanctuary for half the students.
 Because they live too far to walk home each day, this crowded room is their only path to an education.

-But Mr. Godfried shouldn’t have to do it alone.
-Mi Bella Mondo, in partnership with Global Peace Media, has launched an initiative to rebuild the Rushaga Community School, replacing the broken floors and cramped rooms with a safe, modern environment where these children can finally thrive.
+Mi Bella Mondo, in partnership with Global Peace Media, has launched the Rushaga Community School Initiative to rebuild this school, replacing broken floors and cramped rooms with a safe, dignified environment where these children can finally thrive.
+Mr. Godfried has carried this alone for too long.
+Now, we carry it together.